#What if….we really decide to look for a fair and balanced human impact on the planet?

 One of the main goals of the study, is to make simple what ecological sciences deliver in a finest way.
 All in all everyone who isn’t a scientist, need to catch the heart of concepts avoiding extra details.
-That’s happen for normal people, but also for managers and generalists (those who are not specialist), so here I have tried to figure out what the meaning of “Ecological Balance” is, using a very simplified formula which deliver a rating index herein called EQidx (Equilibrium index).
+That’s happen f.i for normal people, managers and generalists (those who are not specialist).
+Therefore here I have tried to figure out what the meaning of “Human Impact Balance” is, using a very simplified formula which deliver a rating index herein called EQidx (Equilibrium index).
 I have here just tried to simplify the huge work done by the Global Footprint Network (always on progress) which calculate every single factor as accurately as possible; the result leads to a slightly more approximate index but easier to understand an equally significant in terms of size.
 Hereinafter:

-The formula above state that we are in ecological balance in a certain area whenever the ecological footprint (EFc in the common formulas) doesn’t exceed biocapacity.
+The formula above state that we are in Human Impact Balance in a certain area whenever the ecological footprint (EFc in the common formulas) doesn’t exceed biocapacity.
 In that situation, the ecosystem must be considered in natural equilibrium, that is, capable of regenerating all the resources consumed without negative effects on the future available resources.
 So countries reporting EQidx <1 have ecological reserve and they are in “natural equilibrium”, those ones having EQidx >1 are in ecological deficit instead.

-For the purpose of this study this formula was developed only at one further stage, a step that will allow us to analyse in a simple way the scenarios that may arise.
+For the purpose of this study this formula was developed only at one further stage, just to allow us to analyse in a simple way the scenarios that may arise.
 Thus, the ecological footprint is broken down into the ecological footprint per capita (country average) multiplied by the resident population, while the biocapacity is broken down into the available surface by surface bio-efficiency index

 Ecological Footprint come from the Footprint per capita (average of country) multiplied for population:

 - Population (Pop) is simply the number of inhabitants residing in a given country.
-Some approximation in the “current data” is due to difference of data update date, in the simulation you find the latest available.
+Some approximation in the “current data” is due to difference of data update date, in the simulation you find the latest available (January 2021).
 In any case, each data refers to a period between 2015 and 2020, thus resulting very close to the current real figure.